 There are many trails all over Asia that you can take.
 Each country will have its own hiking darling.
 If you’re looking for that magical experience, here are the best hikes you can take in Asia.

 Manali is a small Himalayan resort town in India’s northern Himachal Pradesh state.
-It’s location at an altitude of over 2,000 meter makes it a favorite among honeymooners and holidaymakers, but its hiking trails leave travelers breathless.
+Its location at an altitude of over 2,000 meters makes it a favorite among honeymooners and holidaymakers, but its hiking trails leave travelers breathless.
 Completing different trails can take anywhere from two days to two weeks and range from easy to extreme.
-Trekking to Prashar and Bhrigu Lakes bring trekkers through vast and peaceful meadows, while going through the Hampta Pass and the Malana Village fill days with forests and cliffs.
-This is a highly diverse trek that bring out only the best that India can offer.
+Trekking to Prashar and Bhrigu Lakes brings trekkers through vast and peaceful meadows while going through the Hampta Pass and the Malana Village fill days with forests and cliffs.
+This is a highly diverse trek that brings out only the best that India can offer.

 This is actually the tail-end of probably the most famous hike in Nepal (after Everest) the Annapurna Circuit trek.
 This typically goes in the opposite direction and ends in Jomsom, or you can hike the whole way out.
 The trek is relatively easy, like the Jomsom above, except for the altitude.
 There is not a lot you can do to train for that, as I found out in Peru a few years ago.
 Fit people can still get affected by it.
 Overall, it is about two weeks in total, and there is transport to arrange on both ends, so allow yourself quite some time to do this trek.
 It is based out of the beautifully located town of Pokhara and easy to arrange from there, or Kathmandu.
 The views are insane, the peaks are huge, and the experience is something you will not forget.

-The list is long and we haven’t even scratched surface, but Asia is a prime continent for incredible hikes.
-Historic or religious significance of many mountains and trails heighten the experience.
+The list is long and we haven’t even scratched the surface, but Asia is a prime continent for incredible hikes.
+The historic or religious significance of many mountains and trails heighten the experience.
 Above all, the mythical culture of Asian countries combined with the beauty of the wild are the perfect elements for a memorable adventure.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!